Wild camping in West London

 2016 Update: I’m sorry I haven’t updated this blog for over three years.
 It’s not for lack of material, it’s because life has been too exciting!
 Lifestyle experiments go on and I’ve only paid rent for four months of six years, spending two Winters in warm places and finally getting to the bottom of the mysterious origins of my parents’ religion.

 I have every intention to summarise these adventures here soon.
 As I begin to wake up to the real world, this lifestyle has also given me the freedom to get more involved in facing up to the challenges of our times, and I’ve discovered that I’m not alone.
-Far from it, many, many more people have been ‘moving out’ in a myriad of different ways, and adventures have escalated as we begin to take more direct action on social injustices like wasteful consumption of fossil fuels which is driving a climate genocide.
-For example next month in the mass civil disobedience called Climate Change is a Crisis!
+Far from it, many, many more people have been ‘moving out’ in a myriad of different ways, and adventures have escalated as we begin to take more direct action on social injustices like wasteful consumption and unnecessary extraction of fossil fuels which is driving the climate genocide.
+For example this July 2017 people will be stopping fracking companies from drilling for gas in Lancashire – for more info visit Reclaim the Power.
+Spot the piano tuner: